Teksta versija

 [13 June 2013]

 (2) Alienation of the property referred to in Section 4, Paragraph four of this Law shall be announced in accordance with the procedures laid down in this Law (Section 11) by calling on the relevant persons to submit an application for the purchase of immovable property within a month.
-If one application has been received from the respective persons within the specified time period, an auction shall not be organised and a purchase contract shall be entered into with this person for the notional price.
+If one application has been received from the respective persons within the specified term, an auction shall not be organised and a purchase contract shall be entered into with this person for the notional price.

-(3) If an application for the purchase of immovable property has been submitted within the specified time period by several persons referred to in Section 4, Paragraph four of this Law (except for the cases referred to in Section 44, Paragraph four and Section 45 of this Law), an auction shall be organised between these persons in accordance with the procedures laid down in this Law.
+(3) If an application for the purchase of immovable property has been submitted within the specified terms by several persons referred to in Section 4, Paragraph four of this Law (except for the cases referred to in Section 44, Paragraph four and Section 45 of this Law), an auction shall be organised between these persons in accordance with the procedures laid down in this Law.

-(4) If the persons referred to in Section 4, Paragraph four of this Law have failed to submit the application for the purchase of immovable property within the announced time period (Section 11) or have submitted a refusal, an auction shall be organised (except for the case referred to in Section 44, Paragraphs four and eight of this Law) in accordance with the procedures laid down in this Law.
-In this case the respective persons are entitled to purchase the immovable property at an auction in accordance with the general procedures and also where auctions are re-organised (including auctions by descending step) or the notional price is lowered in accordance with the procedures laid down in this Law.
+(4) If the persons referred to in Section 4, Paragraph four of this Law have failed to submit the application for the purchase of immovable property within the announced term (Section 11) or have submitted a refusal, an auction shall be organised (except for the case referred to in Section 44, Paragraphs four and eight of this Law) in accordance with the procedures laid down in this Law.
+In this case, the respective persons are entitled to purchase the immovable property at an auction in accordance with the general procedures and also where auctions are re-organised (including auctions by descending step) or the notional price is lowered in accordance with the procedures laid down in this Law.

 [21 October 2010; 8 July 2011]